Chaitalykundu/Core-Subject/Snowflake/01-Introduction/01-Introduction.md

+# Overview

+- Snowflake
+- About Snowflake
+- Snowflake's features include
+- The value of Cloud Data Platform
+- One platform, One copy of data, Many workload

+&nbsp;

+&nbsp;

+&nbsp;

 # Snowflake

 Snowflake is a cloud data platform that offers data warehousing, data lakes, data engineering, data science, and more.